rossanonadar/atera-calculator-/README.md

 - Editor-side behaviour is handled by `assets/js/block.js`, which mirrors the frontend calculator so authors see live estimates while editing.

 ## Customisation
 - Update `calc-sliders.json` to change slider labels, ranges, defaults, or formatting.
-The block will reflect the new values automatically without rebuilding assets.
+These act as built-in defaults and are used whenever the remote config cannot be reached.
+- Supply a remote configuration URL so the calculator stays synchronised with an external JSON file: go to **Settings → General → Calculator config URL** and enter the endpoint (e.g. `https://example.com/path/to/calc-sliders.json`).
+You can also provide it via the `ATERA_CALC_REMOTE_CONFIG_URL` environment variable/constant or the `atera_compact_calculator_remote_config_url` filter.
 - Styles can be adjusted in `assets/css/style.css` (frontend) and `assets/css/editor.css` (editor preview).
 - The summary CTA currently links to `#start-trial`.
 Replace or augment this in `includes/render.php` if a different target is required.